-Max and Penny have regular checkups at Northpaw Animal Hospital and are up to date on all of their shots and screenings.
+Our adult dogs have regular checkups at Northpaw Animal Hospital in Durham NC and are up to date on all of their vaccinations and screenings.
+Penny and Sadie are seen by their groomer regularly.

-We feed Max and Penelope breed-specific Royal Canin foods, which provide optimal nutrition.
+We feed and recommend Royal Canin foods, which provide optimal nutrition.
 It costs a little more, but they're healthier as a result.
-The pups will be fed Royal Canin Large Breed Puppy Food when they are weaned.
 We are proud to be Royal Canin partners.
+Puppies go home with a Royal Canin introductory starter kit!

 The AIS PennHIP Clearance method has strong scientific foundation as the most effective hip screening tool for dogs.
 Both Penny and Max have been cleared.